LAST UPDATED ON July 5, 2023

 If you spend even just a few minutes on Help Scout’s site, it’s very clear they’re on a mission to help others deliver a best-in-class customer experience.
 As mentioned above, they have tools covering reactive, proactive, self-service, and live customer support.

-If you’re in need of some support inspiration, their blog has tons of useful tips and best practices to keep your team in tip-top shape.
+If you need some support inspiration, their blog has tons of useful tips and best practices to keep your team in tip-top shape.

 Whether it’s a piece of IKEA furniture or a fun new toy, seeing the words “assembly required” can quickly take the wind out of anyone’s sails.
 When we buy something new, we want to use it right away.